kunyora/kunyora-website/docs/kunyora_api_reference.md

 });
 ```

 specifies an object that you should use to handle error responses from your api.
 This uses a key-based mapping with the accessors to handle the error response.
-If this property is not passed, then LasaClient defaults to attaching a promise to the accessor method itself
+If this property is not passed, then kunyora defaults to attaching a promise to the accessor method itself

 | Type   | Required |
 | ------ | -------- |